City Guide Volume 14: Two Days in Paris

 Paris is a food lover’s dream, and while my trade show schedule meant I only had evenings for real meals, I made them count.

-Petit Louise was cozy, bustling, and perfect for a solo dinner.
+Petit Louise, opens in a new tab was cozy, bustling, and perfect for a solo dinner.

-I also hit up Brasserie Dubillot: an oyster bar for a pile of fresh oysters and crispy frites (because, when in Paris).
+I also hit up Brasserie Dubillot, opens in a new tab: an oyster bar for a pile of fresh oysters and crispy frites (because, when in Paris).

 And then there was Alma, where I met up with a friend and lost track of time over wine and conversation.
 Pure magic.

-A metro ride south took me to Sennelier, an iconic art store where I stocked up on the most insanely pigmented watercolors and gouache paints.
+A metro ride south took me to Sennelier, opens in a new tab, an iconic art store where I stocked up on the most insanely pigmented watercolors and gouache paints.
 Because obviously, Parisian art supplies just hit different.

 Le Bon Marché: The Ultimate Immersive Retail Experience

-Next, I hoofed it north to Le Bon Marché, one of the world’s most legendary department stores.
+Next, I hoofed it north to Le Bon Marché, opens in a new tab, one of the world’s most legendary department stores.
 The stationery section alone was chef’s kiss—custom pens, gold-embossing stations, and a whole gourmet food market filled with every French delicacy imaginable.
 Mustard?
 Check.
 Sardines?
 Absolutely.
 Chocolate?
 Too many options to handle.

 A Surprise Gem: Petit Pan

-Wandering through the Marais, I stumbled upon Petit Pan—a shop bursting with neon-colored fabrics, unexpected patterns, and the kind of textiles that make my heart skip a beat.
+Wandering through the Marais, I stumbled upon Petit Pan, opens in a new tab—a shop bursting with neon-colored fabrics, unexpected patterns, and the kind of textiles that make my heart skip a beat.
 Turns out, I’ve been following them on Instagram for ages without realizing they had a store in Paris.
 Naturally, I left with a suitcase full of fabric.

 The Paris Flea Markets: A Treasure Hunter’s Dream